 Dr. Rajiv Jhangiani is the Vice Provost, Teaching and Learning at Brock University in Ontario, Canada, where he holds faculty appointments in the Departments of Educational Studies and Psychology, directs the Inclusive Education Research Lab, and is affiliated with the Social Justice Research Institute and the Social Justice and Equity Studies MA program.
-The architect of Canada’s first zero textbook cost degree programs, his scholarship focuses on open educational practices, student-centered pedagogies, and ethical approaches to educational technology.
-His publications include peer-reviewed journal articles and book chapters on a wide range of topics related to open educational practices, three open textbooks in Psychology, and two co-edited volumes, Open: The Philosophy and Practices that are Revolutionizing Education and Science and Open at the Margins: Critical Perspectives on Open Education.
+The architect of Canada’s first zero textbook cost degree programs, his scholarship is supported by the Social Sciences & Humanities Research Council of Canada and focuses on open educational practices, student-centered pedagogies, and ethical approaches to educational technology.
+His publications include numerous peer-reviewed journal articles and book chapters, three open textbooks in Psychology, and two co-edited volumes, Open: The Philosophy and Practices that are Revolutionizing Education and Science and Open at the Margins: Critical Perspectives on Open Education.
 Together with Dr. Robin DeRosa, he is a co-founder of the Open Pedagogy Notebook.

 Dr. Jhangiani is a recipient of the Robert E. Knox Master Teacher Award from the Department of Psychology at the University of British Columbia, the Dean of Arts Teaching Excellence award at KPU, the Award for Excellence in Open Education from BCcampus, and the Emerging Leader Award from Open Education Global.
-Dr. Jhangiani has worked with over 100 post-secondary institutions across North America, Europe, Asia, and Australia to help develop their capacity to support open educational practices.
+Dr. Jhangiani has worked with post-secondary institutions across North America, Europe, Asia, and Australia to help develop their capacity to support open educational practices.
 In 2020 he served as an Ambassador for the Global Advocacy of Open Educational Resources with the International Council for Open and Distance Education and in 2018 he was invited to speak at OpenCon United Nations about how open education supports the sustainable development goals.
-In 2023, Dr. Jhangiani is serving as a Visiting Distinguished Teaching Scholar at Trent University.
+Dr. Jhangiani serves on the Board of Directors of Open Education Global and on the British Columbia Ethical Educational Technologies Working Group.
+In 2023, he is a Visiting Distinguished Teaching Scholar at Trent University.